 F. OTHER: Demonstrate in a narrative.

-Invasive Species Management Control of Buckthorn, Garlic Mustard, Japanese Barberry and Honeysuckle has occurred on park property (including property in the village of Ephraim) since 2001.
-In 2010, Friends of Peninsula State Park worked with TopJobs (a diversity hiring program) and also hired private contractors who primary duty was control of terrestrial invasives.
+Invasive Species Management.
+Control of Buckthorn, Garlic Mustard, Japanese Barberry and Honeysuckle has occurred on park property (including property in the village of Ephraim) since 2001.
+In 2010, Friends of Peninsula State Park worked with TopJobs (a diversity hiring program) and also hired private contractors whose primary duty was control of terrestrial invasives.

 In spring 2013, field training on Beech Bark Disease was promoted and facilitated.
 DNR Forest Disease Specialist Linda Williams was one of the experts training participants how to recognize the disease and manage for it.
 Beech Scale was monitored in Peninsula in 2013.

 Forest management continued at Peninsula State Park with removal of invasive Honeysuckle along Highway 42.
 Scotch Pine will be removed from specific plantations in the park in 2014.
 Two purple traps were set up in Peninsula in 2013, and no Emerald Ash Beetles were detected.